mandrewcito/AdventOfCode2020/post.10-20.md

 [Day 11: Seating System](https://adventofcode.com/2020/day/11)

 Problem wasn´t hard, but i think that this was too long (at least for me).
 This problem remembered me to a practice on my computer science degree.
-It was a flooding algorithm and i solve it in a similar way.
+It was a flooding algorithm and i solve day 11´s problem  in a similar way.

 * [flooding algorithms](https://en.wikipedia.org/wiki/Flood_fill)